Alerts

 If an error applies to a specific card, section, or modal, then place it near the top of the affected element.

-A system error that reads ‘Service outage’, but it appears as an inline error in a list of recent orders.
+A system error that reads "Service outage", with an icon, but it displays as an inline error in a list of recent orders.

 Don’t nest error messages too deeply within your app’s hierarchy.
 If the error applies more broadly, then place it at the top of the affected element.